-Customize Safari Toolbar
+4. Customize Safari Toolbar

 The Safari toolbar is where your most important buttons will go for daily use.
 That includes your Home button, Sidebar, Tab overview, and so on.

-Change Your Search Engine
+5. Change Your Search Engine

-1. Go to Safari, Preferences and open the preferences window.
+1. Go to “Safari -> Preferences” and open the Preferences window.

-2. Click on the “Search” tab.
+2. Click the “Search” tab.

 At this time, there is no way to add your own search engine.
-For now, Safari has chosen just to add the most popular options.
+For now, Safari has chosen to add the most popular options.

-Save Pages as PDFs
+6. Save Pages as PDFs

 The last remaining step is to choose where on your hard-drive you want to save the page.
-You can then refer to the PDF anytime, and it will automatically open back up in Safari, Preview or your PDF viewer of choice.
+You can then refer to the PDF at any time, and it will automatically open in Safari, Preview or your PDF viewer of choice.

 As Safari is the default browser for iOS and Mac, Apple has long explored how to make it seamless between the two systems.
-Enter Handoff, Apple’s solution for starting an email on Mac and picking up on iOS.
+Enter Handoff, Apple’s solution for starting an email on Mac and picking it up on iOS.
 This also works incredibly well with Safari.

 1. Start by signing in to your iCloud account on both devices.

-2. On your Mac computer, go to “Preferences -> General,” and click on the box next to Handoff to allow it.
+2. On your Mac computer, go to “System Preferences -> General,” and click on the box next to Handoff to allow it.

-3. On iOS or iPad OS, go to “Settings -> Handoff” and move the switch so it’s active.
+3. On iOS or iPad OS, go to “Settings -> Handoff” and move the switch so that it’s active.

-3. Once activated, you can go about your regular browsing business on your Mac.
+4. Once activated, you can go about your regular browsing business on your Mac.
 When you want to pick up wherever you left off on your Mac on your iPhone or iPad, a little icon will appear above your Safari icon.
 Tap on Safari and it will allow you to select whatever page you want to continue browsing.